yamamushi/all-the-hacks/README.md

 The ath script can be run from anywhere, and will install all the necessary dependencies.

+In addition, for certain platforms and builds, a patch set is provided in this repository for building them successfully.
+OSX builds are more likely to require a patch.

 # Todo

-* Parsing build_steps by OS and arch
+* [done] Parsing build_steps by OS
-* Add nethack variant patching based on host type
+* [done] Add nethack variant patching based on host type
+* [done] Add nethack variant build and installation to the ath directory
 * Add nethack variant build configuration options
-* Add nethack variant build and installation to the ath directory
 * Add nethack variant exports to current shell configuration